 But the biggest battle is between the 2nd Gen motor and the new brushless 3rd Gen motor.
 The latter is the best and is available in the iLIFE A7 pushing its suction power to 1200Pa.
 The A7 also has an extra cleaning mode totaling to five compared to the four in the A6.

-Lastly, and perhaps the last nail on the A6’s coffin is the Wi-Fi compatibility for Smartphone operation.
+Perhaps the last nail on the A6’s coffin is the Wi-Fi compatibility for Smartphone operation.

 iLIFE A6 vs. A8